PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/getting-started/download.md

 ---
 layout: docs
 title: Download
-description: Download Bootstrap to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
+description: Download the Jazz Design System to get the compiled CSS and JavaScript, source code, or include it with your favorite package managers like npm, RubyGems, and more.
 group: getting-started
 toc: true
 ---